hemerajs/hemera/README.md

 ### Service Discovery
 - Any subscription is managed by NATS.
 You don't need any service discovery.
-Totally location transparency.
+Total location transparency.

 ### Scalability
 - Filtering on the subject name enables services to divide work (perhaps with locality) e.g. `topic:auth:germany`